azutoolkit/cql/docs/Cql/Update.md

 ## Usage

-- `initialize(schema : Schema)` - Initializes a new instance of `Cql::Update` with the given schema.
+- `initialize(schema : Schema)` - Initializes a new instance of `CQL::Update` with the given schema.
 - `commit : DB::Result` - Executes the update query and returns the result.
 - `to_sql(gen = @schema.gen) : {String, Array(DB::Any)}` - Generates the SQL query and parameters.
 - `table(table : Symbol) : self` - Sets the table to update.